Taimen fishing the Eg-Uur watershed.

 In between battles with Taimen you'll also be fishing for Lenok which are the Mongolian equivalent of a trout.
 In appearance they look like a rainbow trout with the mouth of a tarpon.
 These fish rely on the prolific caddis and mayfly hatches, and terrestrials such as grasshoppers and crickets.
 Lenok average 18-20 inches long and are very entertaining on lighter fly rods.
 Larger lenok will dine on mice patterns and streamers.
 With a great terrestrial hatch in late summer, and the traditional mayfly hatches in the fall, Lenok keep anglers busy.

-Thanks to Sweetwater's management, the Eg-Uur is the only watershed in Mongolia that practices a strict catch-and-release of taimen.
+Thanks to the outfitter's management, the Eg-Uur is the only watershed in Mongolia that practices a strict catch-and-release of taimen.
 They utilize only single, barbless hooks, and all fishing is catch and release.
 They manage the river very carefully to insure that all of their anglers have the fishing trip of a lifetime.
 Personable, English speaking guide staff - many of them live in Montana.
 All have over ten years experience in high quality lodges and camps.

 The camps are strategically positioned to access over 120 combined miles of river by boat.
 The camps are isolated wilderness facilities with very limited access to the outside world, which enhances the fishery and the adventure experience.
 Their guests have provided glowing reports about the standard of service and level of comfort at these camps.
 Each camp is equipped with a dining lodge overlooking the river, bathhouse and shower facility, 110 and 220 volt electricity, and are as well equipped as any lodge in Mongolia.
 They continue to make improvements to their facilities each season.
 They do have satellite phones in camp, but internet service is not available.